Wahoo Fitness App & Heart Rate Monitor

 - Allows you to record your workout by simply throwing it into your pack and never looking at it until you press the stop button at the end.

 - Low battery consumption, especially on newer phones.
 Still be sure to head out with a fully charged phone and a small backup battery for longer adventures.
-We recommend the Anker Astro Mini.
-Also don’t forget the cable, Amazon Basics short cables work well, click here.
+We recommend the Anker Power Core 10,000.
+Also don’t forget the cable.
+The Anker Powerline+ Lightening Cable is a reliable option and is only 12 inches long.

 To begin using the Wahoo Fitness App, simply download it to your Apple or Android phone.
 Once installed, launch the app and follow the instructions for entering your information such as age, height, weight, etc. and then connect any sensors (heart rate monitor, cadence, etc.) that you may have.
 Then go to the “settings” menu and click on the “sharing” option.
 Here you will log in with the websites username & passwords that you want the app to seamlessly connect with.
 See the video below.